10 Must-Have Family Board Games

 2. Blokus – Spacial recognition and planning

-Blokus board game boxBlokus is an abstract strategy game with colored Tetris-shaped pieces that players are trying to play onto the board.
+Blokus board game boxBlokus is an abstract strategy game with colored Tetris-shaped pieces that players play on a central board.
 The only caveat to placing a piece is that it may not lie adjacent to your other pieces, but instead must be placed touching at least one corner of your pieces already on the board.
 Blokus is great for developing spacial recognition skills as well as strategic planning.
 As the game nears the end is when it really gets tricky – and fun.

 See our full review of Blokus.